England eye Euro 2020 last 16 by breaking Scotland hearts

 "He's someone we need and we rely on him a lot for what he brings to the squad."

-England also have a full compliment of players to choose from with United captain Harry Maguire back in contention after recovering from ankle ligament damage.
+England also have a full complement of players to choose from with United captain Harry Maguire back in contention after recovering from ankle ligament damage.

 Southgate's men avenged their World Cup semi-final defeat by Croatia to get off to a winning start in the European Championship for the first time on Sunday.